Blog > Category > Posted: 2023-Jul-20, Updated: 2024-Sep-10

 • solar heat gain

-• heat loss through frames, spacer and glass
+• heat loss through frames, spacers, and glass

 • air leakage heat loss